 Rhinitis, or inflammation of the inner lining of the nose, becomes chronic when it lasts more than 12 weeks.
 Causes range from allergies and asthma to pregnancy and medications.

 Rhinitis is the medical term for inflammation of the inner lining of the nose.
-Chronic means that the nasal inflammation is long term, lasting for more than four consecutive weeks.
-This is different from acute rhinitis, which only lasts a few days or up to four weeks.
+Chronic nasal inflammation lasts over a long period of time, typically longer than 12 weeks.
+It’s different from acute rhinitis, which lasts a few days or up to 4 weeks before going away.

-Most often, chronic rhinitis is caused by allergies (also known as hay fever), but there are several other causes unrelated to allergies, including:
+Most often, allergies cause chronic rhinitis.
+But there are several other causes unrelated to allergies, including:

 - irritants in the air